Stock Options and RSUs: What You Should Know

 Valuation Risk

 Imagine an employee with the option to buy their employer’s stock at $25/share.
 When their options vest, the stock is selling at $50/share.
-That means they can purchase shares at half the price that other investors must pay; they essentially double the value of their option.
-On the other hand, if the stock ends up selling for $20 per share, then their option is essentially worthless; they could buy the stock for less on the open market.
+That means they can purchase shares at half the price that other investors must pay; they double the value of their option.
+On the other hand, if the stock ends up selling for $20 per share, then their option is worthless; they could buy the stock for less on the open market.

 Tax considerations

 In contrast, RSUs are taxed upon vesting.
 They are taxed like ordinary income, and their value on the day of vesting is the value used for tax calculations.
 Taxes are then withheld accordingly.
-Any subsequent appreciation or depreciation in the stock’s value is subject to capital gains tax upon sale.
+Any subsequent appreciation or depreciation in the stock’s value is subject to capital gains tax reporting upon sale.

 Investor engagement

 Stock options demand more management than RSUs.
 With RSUs, you are awarded shares after a vesting period; they then require the same amount of management as any other investment.
-With stock options, you must actively decide if and also when to exercise your options.
+With stock options, you must actively decide when to exercise your options.
 For any shares you purchase, you then have the same responsibilities as with RSUs; you manage them like any other investment.

 Concentration risk

 Stock incentive plans are designed so that you share in the financial success that you create.
 But they increase your level of financial investment in the company you work for.
 Whenever you receive stock from your employer, it is critical that you monitor your concentration risk—the amount of your portfolio (or more broadly, your wealth) tied to one company.
-If not, your wealth can become increasingly tied to the performance of one stock and increase your concentration risk to an imprudent level.
+If not, your wealth can become increasingly tied to the performance of one stock and increase your concentration risk to an unadvisable level.
 As such, all equity awards require some degree of engagement, even if you are passively granted the shares.

 RSUs | Stock Options | |